abuseofnotation/category-theory-illustrated/_chapters/05_logic.md

 **Task:** Draw the diagram for **or**.

-Using those we can also prove some axiom schemas we can later use:
+Using those tables, we can also prove some axiom schemas we can later use:

 - For **and**: **p ∧ q → p** and **p ∧ q → q** "If I am tired and hungry, this means that I am hungry".
 - For **or**:  **p → p ∨ q** and **p → p ∨ q** "If I have a pen this means that I am either have a pen or a ruler".